No, Risk of COVID-19 Doesn’t Increase After Second Dose of Vaccine

 Therefore, the claim that the chances of getting infected with COVID-19 increase immediately after taking the second dose of the vaccine is false.

 (This story has been published as a part of The Quint’s COVID-19 fact-check project targeting rural women.
-It was flagged to us first by our partner organisation Video Volunteers and first appeared on Quint Hindi.)
+It was flagged to us by our partner organisation Video Volunteers.)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.